"The cure to eliminate fake news is that people stop reading 140-character tweets and start reading 600-page books". January 20, 2017

 We build smarter and smarter machines, and dumber and dumber minds.
 It is inevitable that machines will become more intelligent than minds.
 Aug 21

-Will the next age be about minds simulating computers?
+Will the post-computer age be about minds simulating computers?
 Aug 21

-The fact that each of us is a different universe sounds wonderful but could be the reason why it is so difficult to communicate and share.5:59 PM Aug 7th
+The fact that each of us is a different universe sounds wonderful but could be the reason why it is so difficult to coexist.5:59 PM Aug 7th

 We think we know where we live, but we only live where we know.3:08 PM Aug 4th